 Arnold Ziff, founder of Town Centre Securities PLC who originally built and who still own the Merrion Centre today, became fascinated by the machines and became close friends with Emett (hence why a sculpture was located in the centre in its infancy).

-The “Featherstone-Kite Openwork Basketweave Mark Two Gentleman’s Flying Machine” (which forms part of the new exhibition) was on permanent display in a glass display cabinet and was activated every 30 minutes to entertain audiences for years.
+The “Featherstone-Kite Openwork Basketweave Mark Two Gentleman’s Flying Machine” was on permanent display in a glass display cabinet and was activated regularly to entertain audiences for years.